gjcarneiro/yacron/README.rst

       utc: false
       captureStdout: true

-Since Yacron version XXX, you can also request that the schedule be interpreted in an arbitrary timezone, using the ``timezone`` attribute:
+Since Yacron version 0.11, you can also request that the schedule be interpreted in an arbitrary timezone, using the ``timezone`` attribute:

 .. code-block:: yaml